janakaspl/google-publisher/readme.txt

 == Frequently Asked Questions ==

-= Why is this marked "beta"? =

-We are still fine-tuning the plugin to make sure it works well on the many WordPress sites out there.
-We’d love for you to try it and give us feedback on how well it works for you and your site.

 = Is this an official Google plugin? =

 Yes, this plugin is developed and supported by Google.
 [Visit Google Help Center](https://support.google.com/adsense/answer/3380626) for more information.

-= Can I use the Google Publisher Plugin on WordPress.com? =
+= Can I use the AdSense Plugin on WordPress.com? =

-At this time, the Google Publisher Plugin cannot be used on WordPress.com.
+At this time, the AdSense Plugin cannot be used on WordPress.com.
 WordPress.com [does not allow](http://en.support.wordpress.com/plugins/) this plugin on its hosted sites.

 = The plugin didn’t find a location where I want to put an ad.
 How do I insert AdSense ads in those locations? =